 We assess these features for their effectiveness and accuracy:

-Step count accuracy:The pedometer will measure your steps, though accuracy will vary depending on what you put in as your height, weight and, in some cases, pace length, and the technology used in the development of the device.
+- Step count accuracy:The pedometer will measure your steps, though accuracy will vary depending on what you put in as your height, weight and, in some cases, pace length, and the technology used in the development of the device.

-Distance accuracy:The pedometer and GPS/GLONASS (if available) will measure your distance travelled though accuracy will vary depending on what you put in as your height, weight and, in some cases, pace length, and the technology used in the development of the device.
+- Distance accuracy:The pedometer and GPS/GLONASS (if available) will measure your distance traveled though accuracy will vary depending on what you put in as your height, weight and, in some cases, pace length, and the technology used in the development of the device.
 Devices that support GPS and GLONASS should deliver the fastest position identification.

-Comfort score (35%)
+- Comfort score (35%)

-Ease of use score (30%)
+- Ease of use score (30%)

-Pedometer accuracy score (17.5%)
+- Pedometer accuracy score (17.5%)

-Distance accuracy score (17.5%)
+- Distance accuracy score (17.5%)

 Resting and active heart rate accuracy do not contribute to the overall score, as these features are not standard in all models and are considered optional extras.